GodsTime2023/NexisLexisSerenityBDDProject/README.md

 Running the tests under Maven
-The template project comes with both Maven and Gradle build scripts.
 To run the tests with Maven, open a command window and run:

 ./mvnw clean verify